 3. BE REALISTIC ABOUT (ALL) COSTS YOU WILL INCUR

-Obviously, you have construction costs, land purchase, and builder/architect fees … but there are so many other expenses you need to factor in.
+You’ll have construction costs, land costs, and builder/architect fees … but you also need to factor in many other expenses.

 4. BE HONEST (with yourself AND your builder) ABOUT THE FINISHES YOU WANT

-Everyone says YOU’LL GO OVER BUDGET [when building a home] … and I agree to some extent.
-HOWEVER, I was able to stay VERY close to budget because I was extremely clear with my builder about the caliber of finishes I wanted BEFORE he priced our custom home.
+I stayed VERY close to budget because I was honest and clear with my builder about the caliber of finishes I wanted BEFORE he priced our custom home.

-If you are 100% honest and upfront with your builder about EXACTLY what you want BEFORE he or she prices the house, then he/she can give you an accurate quote.
+If you are 100% honest and upfront with your builder about EXACTLY what you want BEFORE they give you a quote for your house, then they can give you an accurate quote.

-You just need to be very clear about the level of finishes you want (e.g. custom trim work throughout your home).
-If high-end Subzero appliances are important to you, make sure your builder adds a realistic (and high!) appliance allowance to your bid!
+You need to be VERY clear about the level of finishes you want (e.g. custom trim work throughout your home).

-The people who say ‘I was 50% over budget’ likely had many change orders and ‘upgraded’ their home WHILE they were building (as opposed to knowing how nice of a home they wanted before they started).
+The people who tell you they went significantly over budget on their house likely had many change orders and ‘upgraded’ their home WHILE they were building.

 5. CHOOSE AS MANY FINISHES AS POSSIBLE BEFORE CONSTRUCTION STARTS